Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2022_Madhur_Jain.md

 ## Overall Experience and Learnings :

+My GSoC journey at Submitty was one of the best experiences that I  had as a developer and as a learner.
+Working on a project that is used daily by a huge number of Students and Teachers for the management of courses in college education is truly incredible.
+Being a college student myself I was able to resonate thoroughly with the application and that made my work and experience so lively and relatable.
-My GSoC journey at Submitty was one of the best experince that I had as a developer and as a learner.I was able to explore and dive into a lot of awesome codes and concepts.
-The organisation mentored me to a lot of awesome coding and development practices and methods.
-There was a lot of exposure.
-Principally it was leanring about how you plan out and lay the base of what you want to achieve as a developer and even more what is the best path forward with all the options  and techs available.
+On the technological front, I was able to explore and dive into a lot of awesome codes and concepts.
+The amount of exposure and learning throughout the development process provided me with deep insights regarding several good coding practices and methods.
+The best thing I gained was learning about how to plan and lay the foundation for the features you want to achieve as a developer and even more what is the best path forward with all the options and tech stacks available.
-Constant trying out things and..
-The Submittyb developers team has been awesome , they created a great environment for productive discussions and resolutions of doubts and queries
+The Submitty developers' team has been awesome, they created a great environment for productive discussions and resolutions of doubts and queries.
+Daily meetings over Webex, suggestions, comments and discussions over Slack and Github helped a lot to improve and bring the best version of code.
+I love the vision behind Opensource and being able to contribute to one such project had a great impact on me that will further motivate me to explore and contribute more to Opensource.

 ## Acknowledgement :